divelab/DIG/dig/xgraph/datasets/Readme.md

 Molecule datasets are shown as below.
 We directly use the molecule datasets from the [Moleculenet](http://moleculenet.ai/datasets-1) in Pytorch-Geometric.
- These datasets will be downloaded automatically if you don't download the datasets.
+These datasets will be downloaded automatically.

 * BBBP
 * Tox21
 * BACE